PAL-ULL/software-metco/doc/setup.md

 The options of the parameters such as Output Printer, Algorithm, Problem and so on must be any option from the appropiate [directory](structure.md).

-So, an example of how to solve the Rastrigin problem using the Opposition-Based-Learning Competitive Particle Swarm Optimization (OBL-CPSO) provided by METCO is with 1000 evaluations and printing solutions every 100 evaluations is:
+So, an example of how to solve the Rastrigin problem using the Opposition-Based-Learning Competitive Particle Swarm Optimization (OBL-CPSO) provided by METCO doing 1000 evaluations and printing solutions every 100 evaluations is:

 `./metcoSeq /home/username .
-PlainText results.txt OBLCPSO Rastrigin EVALUATIONS 1000 100 0 0.5 30 !
+PlainText results.txt OBL_CPSO Rastrigin EVALUATIONS 1000 100 0 0.5 30 !
 30 $ NoOp;

-This example shows how to solve the Rastrigin problem using the GA algorithm where:

 * `/home/username`: Path where you can find the file _results.txt_.
 * The next parameter is `.` which tells us that we are running METCO from the same `(...)/src/skeleton/main/` directory.
-*   The OBL_CPSO algorithm developed in METCO use these parameters: gamma popsize
+*   The OBL_CPSO algorithm developed in METCO use these parameters:
     * Gamma: 0.5
     * Population size: 30
 * After the '!' character goes the parameters for the problem.
 In this case, the Rastrigin functions only needs the number of dimensions which in this example is 30.